Licence renewals and payment deferrals now available during pandemic

 British Columbians can now extend their expiring driver's licence remotely, as ICBC adapts driver licensing measures to assist customers to stay home and follow public health orders on physical distancing and further protect employees during the COVID-19 pandemic.

-A customer can renew their driver's licence up to six weeks in advance of the expiry date by contacting ICBC's Driver Licensing Call Centre at 1-800-950-1498 and temporarily extend their driver's licence over the phone.
+A customer can renew their driver's licence up to six weeks in advance of the expiry date by calling ICBC's driver licensing information line.
 The customer will be mailed an interim paper licence that will be valid for 90 days.
 Eligible extensions include routine renewals, reinstatement of a licence, and the replacement of a lost licence.
 Expiring BC Services Cards and BC Identification Cards are not eligible for phone renewals.
 ICBC will monitor the situation and determine whether the 90-day period needs to be extended further.

 In addition to this change, ICBC is now offering customers the option to defer their monthly insurance payments for up to 90 days with no penalty, to support those facing financial hardship at this time.
 This deferral will be available to customers already on monthly Autoplan payments for up to 90 days.
 ICBC previously allowed for only a single deferral of 30 days.

 Customers can use ICBC's online resource tool to apply for deferrals or call the customer support team at 1-800-665-6442.